 - Journalism & Media Communication

 - Ph.D., Mass Communications, University of Wisconsin-Madison

 Dr. Long's research interests are in health and science communication.
 In health communication, she is interested in the use of messages to encourage attitudinal and behavioral change.
-She also studies the role of media in shaping people's health attitudes and behaviors.
+In recent work, she has studied the use of citizen science approaches to increase awareness, knowledge, and protective behaviors related to poor air quality caused by wildfire smoke and ozone.
 In science communication, she studies the effects of media portrayals of science and scientists on people's attitudes toward science.
 Recent work has focused on media influences on adolescents' attitudes toward science careers.